 * Cheesy Chex Mix: Toss 3 cups Chex cereal, two cups mini pretzels and one cup cheese crackers with 3/4 cup grated Parmesan, 1/2 stick melted butter and a pinch of garlic powder.
 Spread on a baking sheet and bake 15 minutes at 325 degrees.
 Toss and allow to cool.

 * Caramel Popcorn: Melt 1/3 cup butter with 1 tablespoon honey and a pinch of salt.
 Toss with twelve cups popcorn and one cup pecans.
 Spread on a parchment-lined baking sheet and bake 15 minutes at 325 degrees.
 Toss and allow to cool.
+My mother always had tins of caramel popcorn in the garage when I grew up.
+I find caramel popcorn highly addictive: sugar plus crunch.
+What’s not to love?

 * Pita Nachos: Split a whole-wheat pita into two rounds, then cut into wedges.
 Broil until golden, then sprinkle with grated cheddar and salsa and broil until the cheese melts.